Albert Whitted Airport: Accidents and incidents

 On March 25, 2011, a Mooney M20J, registered to Courtney Jones Aviation, crashed after veering left on the runway and ended up on the rock jetty off the runway.
 The pilot of the aircraft was not injured.

 A few days later on March 27, 2011, a T-28 Warbird that was performing for the opening of the Honda Grand Prix crashed into the water after the pilot reported mechanical difficulties and attempted to make an emergency landing.
 Both the pilot and the passenger sustained minor injuries.

-On March 23, 2014 a Cessna L19 owned by the Advertising Air Force ditched into the water south east of the airport after the pilot reported engine failure.
+On March 23, 2014, a Cessna L19 owned by the Advertising Air Force ditched into the water south east of the airport after the pilot reported engine failure.
 The pilot of the aircraft survived the accident without injury.

-On August 31, 2014 the pilot of a Piper PA-23, owned by Aerial Banners Incorporated, died after crashing 75 yards south of the airport shortly after takeoff.
+On August 31, 2014, the pilot of a Piper PA-23, owned by Aerial Banners Incorporated, died after crashing 75 yards south of the airport shortly after takeoff.

-On September 15, 2014 a Piper PA-28 from Tallahassee Regional Airport crashed in the Vinoy Park en route to Albert Whitted Airport.
+On September 15, 2014, a Piper PA-28 from Tallahassee Regional Airport crashed in the Vinoy Park en route to Albert Whitted Airport.
 All four on board survived with two sustaining minor injuries and two sustaining critical injuries.
 Later reports from the NTSB confirmed the aircraft crashed as a result of "total loss of engine power due to fuel exhaustion" while approaching Albert Whitted Airport.

+On October 10, 2024, Hurricane Milton brought damage to Albert Whitted Airport in St. Petersburg, with destroyed hangars, planes and debris scattered across the facility.
+City Council members unanimously approved a $1.2 million contract Jan.
+9 to commence a hangar demolition and removal project.

 Developments

 2003 referendum

-A local group, Citizens for a Waterfront Park, collected signatures and placed a question on the 2003 city ballot that would have closed Albert Whitted and turned it into a city park.
+A local group, Citizens for a New Waterfront Park, collected signatures and placed a question on the 2003 city ballot that would have closed Albert Whitted and turned it into a city park.
 The City of St. Petersburg offered two ballot questions in support of the airport for the referendum: question #1 dealt with keeping Albert Whitted as an airport forever, and question #2 dealt with the acceptance of governmental grants for the airport.
 Residents voted overwhelmingly to retain the historic airport.

 Since 2003, capital improvements have totaled over $11 million.